MOCHA: Multi-modal Objects-aware Cross-arcHitecture Alignment: Related Work

 \section{Related Work}

 \paragraph{Cross-Architecture Knowledge Distillation.}

-Traditional knowledge distillation methods~\cite{fitnets,zhang2020task,passalis2020heterogeneous,luo2019knowledge,10465265,9834142,10551493,10849981} typically assume that teacher and student networks share similar architectures.
+Traditional knowledge distillation methods~\cite{fitnets,zhang2020task,passalis2020heterogeneous,luo2019knowledge,10465265,9834142,10551493,10849981,li2022glip,ma2023skdf,ni2023drkd} typically assume that teacher and student networks share similar architectures.
 The adoption of large transformer-based models~\cite{vaswani2017attention,dosovitskiy2020image,devlin2018bert,liu2021swin} has raised new challenges in transferring knowledge into efficient CNNs, which offer better trade-offs for deployment.
-Recent works~\cite{liu2022cross,hao2023oneforall} address this by projecting multi-scale features from teacher and student into a shared space for supervision, echoing shortcut-based strategies~\cite{szegedy2014goingdeeperconvolutions,lee2014deeplysupervisednets} to improve convergence stability.
+Recent works~\cite{liu2022cross,hao2023oneforall} address this by projecting multi-scale features from teacher and student into a shared space for supervision.
 These methods primarily aim to improve performance on the same task shared by teacher and student.
 In contrast, our approach aligns more closely with AuXFT~\cite{barbato2024crossarchitectureauxiliaryfeaturespace}, which leverages teacher features to guide a student on a related auxiliary task without degrading performance on the original one.
-Specifically, AuXFT addresses few-shot instance-level personalized object detection by injecting high-level teacher features into a lightweight detector to support prototype-based classification.
-Our method differs in three ways: (i) we leverage multimodal supervision from both visual and textual signals, unlike purely visual clues used in prior art; (ii) we distill compact region-level embeddings rather than dense intermediate activations, improving efficiency; and (iii) we explicitly regularize the embedding space to encourage geometric and relational alignment between individual instances.
+Specifically, AuXFT addresses few-shot instance-level personalized object detection by injecting high-level teacher features into a lightweight detector to support prototype-based classification. \ec[]{ To the best of our knowledge, AuXFT is the only prior work exploring a similar setup.} Our method differs in three ways: (i) we leverage multimodal supervision from both visual and textual signals, unlike purely visual clues used in prior art; (ii) we distill compact region-level embeddings rather than dense intermediate activations, improving efficiency; and (iii) we explicitly regularize the embedding space to encourage geometric and relational alignment between individual instances.

-\paragraph{Cross-Modal Adaptation.} Several cross-modal learning strategies have been proposed to exploit complementary information across modalities \cite{xia2023cmda,barbato2024continual} or to enforce consistency between predictions from different modalities~\cite{jaritz2022cross,jaritz2020xmuda}.
-In our work, we transfer rich multimodal semantics from a vision-language model into a compact student detector to embed multimodal priors into a lightweight architecture.
+\paragraph{Cross-Modal Adaptation.} Several cross-modal learning strategies have been proposed to exploit complementary information across modalities \cite{xia2023cmda,barbato2024continual} or to enforce consistency between predictions from different modalities~\cite{jaritz2022cross,jaritz2020xmuda}. \revv{In our work, the VLM is used only offline as a teacher: after distillation, MOCHA performs personalization and detection with a compact vision-only detector, without text prompts or VLM inference at test time.}